Paperback-iOS/website/contributing.md

   description: "An ad-free manga reader for iOS.",
 },
 ```
- * Localize and add the following code in `themeConfig/locales` dictionnary:
+ * Localize and add the following code in `themeConfig/locales` dictionary:
 ```js
 "/LANG": {
   label: "English",